 If a person does not wish to come to the casino to self-exclude themselves, they have the option of having the exclusion processed at a nominated Gambling Help Service centre.
 Find your nearest Gambling Help Service centre.

-You can commence the self-exclusion process online by completing this linked form.
+You can commence the self-exclusion process online by completing this application.

 Our third-party exclusion program provides family members, friends, and others the opportunity to apply for a review of a guest’s gambling behaviour if they are concerned about the effects gambling may have on the individual or others.